 Interpreting UK law

-In more detail, the courts have said that where a UK statute post-dates an international treaty (the Equality Act 2010 postdates CRPD) words in the statute are to be interpreted, if they are reasonably capable of bearing such a meaning, as intended to carry out the treaty obligation and not to be inconsistent with it.
+In more detail, the UK courts have said that where a UK statute post-dates an international treaty (the Equality Act 2010 post-dates CRPD) words in the statute are to be interpreted, if they are reasonably capable of bearing such a meaning, as intended to carry out the treaty obligation and not to be inconsistent with it.
 Accordingly the CRPD can be used if there is ambiguity or uncertainty in the UK statutory provision.
-Also the courts have said great care must be taken in deploying provisions of a treaty which set out broad and basic principles as determinative tools for the interpretation of a concrete measure such as a particular provision of a UK statute; provisions which are aspirational cannot qualify the clear language of primary legislation.
+Also the UK courts have said that great care must be taken in deploying provisions of a treaty which set out broad and basic principles as determinative tools for the interpretation of a concrete measure such as a particular provision of a UK statute; provisions which are aspirational cannot qualify the clear language of primary legislation.
 (R (Davey) v Oxfordshire County Council (bailii.org) at para 62, Court of Appeal, 2017; Britlief v Birmingham City Council (bailii.org), EAT, 2019).

 Burnip v Birmingham City Council, Court of Appeal, 2012.

-UK housing benefit rules were found to infringe Article 14 of the European Convention of Human Rights.
+UK housing benefit rules were found to infringe Article 14 of the European Convention on Human Rights.
 The Court of Appeal said that had it been uncertain whether Article 14 applies (which it was not), the CRPD would have resolved the uncertainty in favour of the claimants.